 Please visit the accommodation website to find out more about self-catered residences in detail.

-While you miss the social hotspot of having a kitchen to share with flatmates, eating in catered halls means that you can socialise not only with flatmates, but you can end up meeting and chatting with people from other halls and courses, widening your social circle.
+Eating in catered halls means that you can socialise not only with flatmates, but you can end up meeting and chatting with people from other halls and courses, widening your social circle.